-Just a short distance from I-17, the hotel is located down the street from Shops at Norterra and only 5 minutes from Wet’ n’Wild Phoenix.
-Other nearby sites include Reach 11 Sports Complex, Outlets at Anthem, Peoria Sports Complex, and downtown Phoenix.
+Just a short distance from I-17, the hotel is located down the street from the Shops at Norterra and only 5 minutes from Hurricane Harbor.
+Other nearby sites include Reach 11 Sports Complex, Outlets at Anthem, Peoria Sports Complex and downtown Phoenix.

 Rooms at the Residence Inn Phoenix North Happy Valley

-Hotel’s pet-friendly apartment-style suites feature fully equipped kitchens, free WiFi, and 32-inch flat-screen TVs.
+The hotel’s pet-friendly apartment-style suites feature fully equipped kitchens, free WiFi and 32-inch flat-screen TVs.
 I stayed in a one-bedroom suite, clean and modern, and loved it.
 It had everything I needed for the extended stay.

 The Residence Inn Mix Social

 The Residence Inn Mix offers a fun and relaxing way to unwind, socialize and connect.
 Three nights a week, the hotel features a different way to socialize in the lobby or outdoor space.
 On many occasions, the food provided served as my dinner.
 Soft drinks, beer and wine were also available free of charge.